How Much Money is 1 Billion Views on YouTube Really Worth?

 How to Earn More in Ad Revenue

-AdSense is usually the easiest way for most creators to get started earning money with their videos.
+AdSense revenue is usually the easiest way for most creators to get started earning money with their videos.
 Unfortunately, it's also the most complicated in terms of calculating how much you stand to earn.

 Google AdSense doesn't pay a fixed rate.
 The amount that you earn is based on varying factors.